canthony/gradle-vaadin-plugin-wiki/Using-addons-in-the-project.md

 The first step to finding addons to add to your project is to browse the Vaadin Directory and find a suitable addon that solves your problem.

-There are two ways you can finds addons.
+There are two ways you can find addons.

 ### Using the vaadin.com web site